 Preventing Rodent Damage in Greenhouses

-White Footed Mouse: The white footed mouse has white feet, white underside and brownish upper surface.
+White Footed Mouse: The white footed mouse has white feet, a white underside and a brownish upper surface.
 They also have relatively large eyes and ears.
 They are nocturnal and omnivorous but their diet consists largely of seeds, nuts and berries.
 White footed mice are excellent climbers and often forage in trees.
 In the greenhouse they cause damage by feeding on germinating seeds.

 Meadow Voles: Meadow voles are about 5½ to 7½ inches long (including tail length).
 The fur has variable color ranging from grey to yellow-brown with black tipped hairs and a bicolored tail.
 They are usually found in grassy areas.
 They are active at all hours but are most active early morning and late afternoon.
 They are generalist herbivores and largely subsist on vegetation including shoots, roots and grass.
 They mainly damage plants above the soil.
 In the greenhouse they cause damage by feeding on shoots of young plants.